-Juster et al (2004) show that the same survey instrument used to measure active saving in the Panel Study of Income Dynamics from 1984 to 1994 aligns well with movements in the personal saving rate from the National Income Accounts.
+7 Juster et al. (2006) show that a similar survey instrument used to measure active saving in the Panel Study of Income Dynamics from 1984 to 1994 aligns well with movements in the personal saving rate from the National Income Accounts.